tsimeonov/Computer-Science/js-guide/Ch8-Controling-Browsers-Reading-Browser_information.md

 <img src="./img/size and position.png" width="500px" />

-The `outerHeight` and `outerWidth` properties represent the height and width of the browser window, including all displayes browser bars.
+The `outerHeight` and `outerWidth` properties represent the height and width of the browser window, including all displayed browser bars.
 The `innerHeight` and `innerWidth` properties, on the othr hand, represent the height and width without the browser bars, but including scrollbars.

 ## 8.2.2 Changing the size and posotion of a Browser window